OFTNAI/Spike/README.md

 # Spike
 http://oftnai.github.io/Spike/

 A GPGPU based Spiking Neural Network (SNN) designed to provide users flexibility in the creation of simulations and high speed in execution.
 Written in C++/CUDA.
+(Distributed under the MIT License, See LICENSE)

 # Requirements
   - Windows 8 (or greater), OS X 10.10.5 (or greater), (Soon to be tested on Linux)